 aBeing prepared is the best remedy against attacks of this kind.
 Develop a plan for the worst-case scenario before anything happens.
 The question is not necessarily if, but when an attack on your website will happen.
 Therefore caution is better than leniency.
 Here are a few tips on how to avoid DDoS attacks.

-Formulate an emergency plan
+Formulate a contingency plan

 As mentioned above, the best way to encounter this threat is to be prepared.
 Within your IT team and developers, exactly decide what to do in case of an emergency.

-Emergency plan for DDoS defence
+Contingency plan for DDoS defense

 Draw up an emergency plan that outlines exactly what everyone must do when dealing with a DDoS attack: Who is responsible for IP blocking?
 Who contacts the web host and security providers?
 Who monitors how and where the attack occurs?